The Guide to Working with a Financial Advisor

 You’ve worked hard to accumulate some degree of wealth.
 You want to make sure that your resources are being managed intelligently – in a way that benefits your goals.
 Regardless of whether the capital markets are volatile or stable, you want to ensure that you’re making wise decisions with your money.

-So, you’ve begun to consider working with a financial adviser.
+So, you’ve begun to consider working with a financial advisor.
 But you have some questions, first.

 You’ve come to the right place.